 - Divide the mixture amongst the two prepared baking sheets, and spread into an even layer.

-- Place the baking sheets into the upper and lower thirds of your oven, and bake for 15 minutes.
-Remove from the oven, stir the granola, and rotate the pans.
+Place the baking sheets into the upper and lower thirds of your oven, and bake for 10 minutes.
+Remove from the oven, lift the edges of the parchment to slide the granola into the center of the pan, and stir the granola.
+Return the granola to the oven and rotate the pans.

 - Remove from the oven and let cool completely before spooning the granola into glass jars.

 - The granola will become crisp as it cools.

 Originally posted on October 9, 2015.
 This recipe was re-tested, re-photographed, and updated on September 10, 2019.

 As an Amazon associate I earn from qualifying purchases.